-6 Simple “Screen Test” Steps for Business Growth The super organised and resourced amongst you will no doubt have neatly prepared and signed off plans for the new year and beyond.
-Even the smug amongst you will still have nagging
+6 Simple “Screen Test” Steps for Business Growth The super organised and resourced amongst you will no doubt have neatly prepared and signed off plans for this year and beyond.
+Even the smug amongst you will still have nagging doubts

 There seems to be a flush of businesses updating websites driven by the ever increasing reality of digital dominance in marketing matters and fear that competitors are stealing a march.
 Before pressing the panic button and engaging that “oh so